QSMxT/qsmxt.github.io/acquiring_data.md

 # Acquiring data for QSM

-The ideal acquisition for QSM largely depends on your application and imaging goals.
+The ideal acquisition for QSM largely depends on your application, imaging goals and constraints.
 However, we provide some general guidelines for QSM acquisition below with some of the important details.

 **Acquisition type**: QSM reconstruction requires a T2*-weighted acquisition such as 3D-GRE.
 The T2* weighting is important because it provides sensitivity to susceptibility variations, which are necessary to derive magnetic susceptibility.
 Fast imaging techniques such as 3D-EPI and others are sometimes employed.